Meats and Sausages

 Other Chinese Sausages

 Every country makes all types of sausages and China is no exception.
 Blood sausage made in Poland differs from a blood sausage made in England, France or Spain because it includes a different combination of ingredients, however, it contains blood and it is still a blood sausage.
-Sausages made in Sichuan province of China should be hotter than similar sausages made in different regions.
+Sausages made in the Sichuan province of China are hotter than similar sausages made in different regions.
 A fresh Mexican chorizo will be much hotter than Spanish chorizo.
-Poland, Germany and Russia have been making sausages for centuries yet they still stay away from hot sausages made with chili peppers, something that is common and perfectly acceptable in Asian countries or even in southern states of the United States.
+Poland, Germany, and Russia have been making sausages for centuries yet they still stay away from hot sausages made with chili peppers, something that is common and perfectly acceptable in Asian countries or even in southern parts of the United States.

 The manufacturing process for making a particular sausage does not change much no matter in which country the sausage was produced.
-What changes is a preconceived regional expectation to how the sausage should taste or look.
+What changes is a preconceived regional expectation of how the sausage should taste or look.
 Chinese add sugar, soy, cinnamon and alcohol to their sausages and they may smoke them or not, Poles like marjoram, mustard seed, coriander, allspice and they almost always smoke sausages.
-Northern Europeans are not particularly crazy about southern European dry sausages and of course Italians or Spaniards don’t care much about smoked products.
-To make it short Chinese sausages carry a different flavor to satisfy demands of a local Chinese customer and their unique taste may feel unusual to customers who have never tried them before.
+Northern Europeans are not particularly crazy about southern European dry sausages, and of course, Italians or Spaniards don’t care much about smoked products.
+To make it short, Chinese sausages carry a different flavor to satisfy the demands of a local Chinese customer and their unique taste may feel unusual to customers who have never tried them before.

 Liver Sausages